j0r1/XEvRemote/README.md

    some Python bindings for a
    file from [xevdevserver](http://research.edm.uhasselt.be/jori/page/Misc/XevdevServer.html)

+ - `uinput`: similar to the `xconn` module, but instead of using XTest, keyboard and mouse events are injected into the system using `/dev/uinput`, which in turn creates a `/dev/input/eventX` device.

  - `processmodmap.py`: helper script which reads [xmodmap](https://www.x.org/archive/X11R6.8.1/doc/xmodmap.1.html)
    output to get keyboard event codes.
 Redirect the output to a file called `keymap.js`